demo-eusopht-org/shoe-detection/README.md

 1. Navigate to the web interface in your browser.
 2. Upload an image containing shoes.
-3. Upload the replacement shoe image.
+3. Select an image from the following.
 4. Click "Process" to view and download the updated image.

 ---